agrc/wfrc-wab-widgets/README.md

 Notes:
 * Popups should be removed from all feature layers within the web map to prevent the map popup from showing when clicking on features.
+* Each feature layer is required to have a valid display field defined.

 #### Configuration
 `clickedPixelTolerance` - `[number]`